Selwonk

 — Head of Early Careers, US, Professional Services

-• “As a new leader, I don’t think anyone really teaches you that your identity has to shift.
-Companies assume if you were a strong individual contributor, you’ll automatically be a great leader — and that’s just not the case.
+• “I don’t think anyone really teaches you that your identity has to shift as expectations rise.
+Companies assume that if you were strong in the old version of the role, you’ll automatically be strong in the next one, and that’s just not the case.
 I’m realizing how much I enjoy getting things done, but that can’t be the priority anymore.
-If you don’t consciously shift that identity, you’re going to struggle.”
+If you don’t consciously make that shift, you’re going to struggle.”

 —Intern Program Manager, Consumer Goods